McCurry Capturing the World through his lens

 The exhibition called Le Monde de McCurry shows some of the large body of work of the American photographer Steve McCurry.
 The exhibition was conceived by Biba Giacchetti, founder of Sudest57, a photographic agency.
 She curated this presentation of 150 pictures printed in large format, which were taken over McCurry’s forty-year career.
 The original exhibition took place in Paris at the Musée Maillol.
-Now touring in Europe under the name Icons, its next stops are Lisbon, London, Caen and Riccione.
+It is now touring in Europe under the name Icons.

 McCurry’s early photojournalistic work